yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 ## Deploying a new Strategy

-1. Request for access from a Core Dev strategist and create a new issue in the strategies' [private repo](https://github.com/yearn/yearn-strategies/issues) using the `Strategy Review` template. **Complete all the fields**.
+1. Request access to a Core Dev strategist and create a new issue using the `Strategy Review` template in the strategies [private repo](https://github.com/yearn/yearn-strategies/issues) **Complete all the fields**.
-1. If the strategy is targeting a new protocol/new chain, not currently approved by yearn (used in production), a due diligence and path to production plan documents may also be required for the strategy to be considered for endorsing.
+1. If the strategy targets a new protocol/new chain not currently approved by yearn (used in production) it may also require due diligence and path to production plan documents for the strategy to be considered for endorsement.
    Example(s) [SNX](https://hackmd.io/0w1RZh7DSc27A9EyzlHbJQ?view)
 1. Coordinate with Core Dev strategist for reviewing strategy, then follow the status on the [private board](https://github.com/orgs/yearn/projects/5).
-1. Complete peer review by at least 2 strategists.
+1. Have it peer-reviewed by at least **two** strategists.
 1. Check if `want` token has a deployed vault already (>=v0.3.0) and coordinate to use that first if possible.
-1. Coordinate with core developer to set proper deposit limit and other settings for new vault.
+1. Coordinate with a core developer to set a proper deposit limit and other settings for the new vault.
 See the table below: [Limits per Stage](#limits-per-stage).
 1. Deploy strategy and upload code to Etherscan for verification.
 1. Tag GitHub review issue with deployed version and attach mainnet address(es) to the strategy item in [private board](https://github.com/orgs/yearn/projects/5).